-It has long been accepted now that the cars we drive have a big impact on the planet we live on.
-There is no getting away from it, gas guzzling cars have a negative effect on the environment.
-But, what is not so commonly understood is that animal agriculture has an effect that is equally as bad, if not worse, than cars and the oil we pump into them.
+It has long been accepted that the gas guzzling cars we drive have a negative impact on the environment.
+But what is not so commonly understood is that animal agriculture has an effect that is equally as bad, if not worse, than cars and the oil we pump into them.

 A study from multiple organizations including The Institute for Agriculture and Trade Policy (IATP), GRAIN, and the Heinrich Boll Foundation found that meat producers JBS, Tyson, and Cargill were responsible for creating more greenhouse gases than the whole of France in 2016.
 The study showed that if these meat companies and the rest of the top 20 meat and dairy suppliers had been a country themselves, they would be the seventh worst offender in emissions of greenhouse gasses.
 This is above Germany, Europe’s number 1 polluter.